 When it comes to the office of the president, all official documents belong to history.
 That’s due to the Presidential Records Act of 1978, which Congress passed to avert another Watergate.

 Before the Presidential Records Act, archiving presidential records was an unofficial norm.
-Franklin Delano Roosevelt set the precedent in 1940 when he established the first presidential library and began donating his papers there.
-After that, records preservation became a policy that Congress didn’t feel the need to enforce through legislation until the 1970s, when Richard Nixon very publically broke it.
+Franklin D. Roosevelt set the precedent in 1940 when he established the first presidential library and began donating his papers there.
+After that, records preservation became a policy that Congress didn’t feel the need to enforce through legislation until the 1970s, when Richard M. Nixon very publicly broke it.

 At the time, presidential records were still legally considered a president’s private property.
 Nixon could donate them to the National Archives, but the archives could not demand them—and Nixon didn’t think Congress could either.
 Rather than face impeachment, Nixon resigned in 1974 and threatened to destroy the tapes.

 Crucially, the 1978 act established that presidential records are not a president’s private property; they are public property that belongs to the government.
-In 2014, Congress updated the act to include electronic records like email and Twitter, the latter of which Trump uses to make public announcements about firings, policy and foreign relations.
+In 2014, Congress updated the act to include electronic records like email and Twitter, the latter of which President Donald Trump regularly used to make public announcements about firings, policy and foreign relations before being banned from the service.